element14 Community

 • Jan Cumps

-Jan Cumps 1 month ago +1
+Jan Cumps over 2 years ago +1

 For the latest language features, tell the compiler that you want to use standard c++ 20: project(spi_flash C CXX ASM) set(CMAKE_C_STANDARD 11) set(CMAKE_CXX_STANDARD 20)